vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 - Calendars, address book information, phone or text logs, photos, audio recordings, or videos intended for private use** typically stored on smartphones and tablets that reveal personal information about an individual's daily habits and social interactions.
 - Transferred video viewing habit information - information revealing the extent or content of any individual's access, viewing or other use of any video programming, including by a provider of broadcast television service, cable service, satellite service or streaming media service, but only concerning the transfer of such information to a third party and excluding any such data used solely for transfers for independent video measurement.

-### What Data Isn’t Protected?
+### What Data Isn’t Protected

 The distinction between personal and nonpersonal information hinges on identifiability, meaning that personal data is identifiable and thus protected by most privacy laws when it can be reasonably linked to a particular person (or even computer or device).
 This boundary can be ambiguous, with varying interpretations across jurisdictions.
-For instance, IP addresses are considered personal information by the EU and FTC, but not by U.S. federal agencies under the Privacy Act.¶ Moreover, sometimes, deidentified data can be reidentified, introducing challenges to personal data protection.
+For instance, IP addresses are considered personal information by the EU and FTC, but not by U.S. federal agencies under the Privacy Act.
+Moreover, sometimes, deidentified data can be reidentified, introducing challenges to personal data protection.
 When identifying elements are removed from data, it becomes nonpersonal information, generally falling outside the scope of privacy and data protection laws.

 Some methods of transforming identifiable data into nonpersonal data are deidentification, anonymization, and aggregation.